 JDK stands for Java Development Kit.
-It is a software development kit to develop applications in Java.
-When we download JDK, JRE is also downloaded.
-In addition to JRE, JDK also contains the number of development tools (compilers, Javadoc, java Debugger e.t.c).
+It is a software development kit used to develop applications in Java.
+When we download JDK, then JRE also came among it.
+In addition to JRE, JDK also contains a number of development tools (compilers, Javadoc, java Debugger e.t.c).

 The JIT stands for Just in Time compiler.
-It is responsible to help interpreter for executing Java byte code fastly.
-Basically JIT will improve the performance of Java program execution.
+It is responsible to help the interpreter for executing Java byte code fastly.
+Basically, JIT will improve the performance of Java program execution.
 It is part of hotspot technology.

-The relation between JDK JRE JVM and JIT
+Differences between JDK vs JRE vs JVM vs JIT

 JIT is part of JVM, whereas JVM is part of JRE, and JRE is part of JDK.